 - Jump to next group when maximum modifiers selected: After the maximum amount of modifiers have been selected, this feature will automatically add the item to your order screen.

 - Once you've linked all the Modifiers to Products that you'd like, click the Save button and refresh your POS stations.

 You can save time by copying certain modifiers to multiple products - so if you have say, five different salads and the dressings are all the same, you don't have to assign them to each individual salad, you can just copy them from one product you're attaching to.

 - Navigate to the Product page, and select the product you want to associate your modifiers to by clicking the (you may have to expand down until you get to the individual product):

 - Click the button in the product line:

 - A pop-up will appear, showing the Modifier options available:

 - Check the box at the top of the page next to Select/Deselect All.
 Make sure your modifier settings are set to your satisfaction.
 You may edit any settings here if you wish:

-- Next, check the boxes next to the products you want the modifiers applied to on the left-hand side of the page:
+- Now check the boxes next to the products you want the modifiers applied to.
+Once you've selected your products, click Copy: